 Or maybe, you don't want to share this part of your life with anyone right now, so asking your family or friends is simply out of the question.

 Many professionals have signs and symbols attesting to their reputation and success:

 But the field of therapy doesn't have those guideposts.
 The work happens behind closed doors.
-There are no ads proclaiming "this is a good therapist" nor testimonials posted for the world to see.
+There are no ads proclaiming "this is a good therapist".
 There is no source of information that could help you decide if a particular therapist is the one for you.